01Issues With Divergence After a Sharp Move

-Without going into the math of the indicator, monitoring the MACD in relation to price action reveals a few problems which could affect the MACD-divergence trader.
+Monitoring the MACD technical indicator in relation to price action reveals a few problems which could affect traders who rely on the MACD divergence tool.

-Divergence will almost always occur right after a sharp price move higher (or lower).
-Determining whether a price move is sharp (or slow, or large or small) requires looking at the velocity and magnitude of the price moves around it.
-The price momentum can't continue forever so as soon as the price begins to level off, the MACD will diverge (for example, go up, even if the price is still dropping).
+Price momentum can't continue forever so as soon as the price begins to level off, the MACD trend lines will diverge (for example, go up, even if the price is still dropping).

-After a strong price rally MACD divergence isn't useful.
-By dropping, while the price continues to move higher or move sideways, the MACD is showing momentum has slowed...but it doesn't indicate a reversal.
+After a strong price rally, the MACD divergence is no longer useful.
+By dropping, while the price continues to move higher or move sideways, the MACD is showing momentum has slowed but it doesn't indicate a reversal.

-In the attached chart (click here for larger version) the EURUSD is falling, yet the MACD is rising.
+In the pictured chart, the EUR/USD is falling, yet the MACD is rising.
 Had a trader assumed that the rising MACD was a positive sign, they may have exited their short trade, missing out on additional profit.
 Or they may have taken a long trade, even though the price action showed a significant downtrend and no signs of a reversal (no higher swing highs or higher swing lows to indicate an end to the downtrend).

 02Problems with Divergence Between MACD Highs (or Lows)

 Traders also compare prior highs on the MACD with current highs or prior lows with current lows.
 For example, if the price moves above a prior high, traders will watch for the MACD to also move above its prior high.
-If it doesn't, that's a divergence--a traditional warning signal of a reversal.
+If it doesn't, that's a divergence or a traditional warning signal of a reversal.

-It is also fallible and related to the problem discussed above.
-A lower MACD high simply shows the price didn't have the same velocity it had last time it moved higher (it may have moved less, or it may have moved slower), but that doesn't indicate a reversal.
+This signal is fallible and related to the problem discussed above.
+A lower MACD high-price level simply shows the price didn't have the same velocity it had last time it moved higher (it may have moved less, or it may have moved slower), but that doesn't necessarily indicate a reversal.

 As discussed above, a sharp price move will cause a large move in the MACD, larger than what is caused by slower price moves.

-An asset can march higher or lower, slowly, for very long periods of time.
+An asset's price can move higher or lower, slowly, for very long periods of time.
 If this occurs after a steeper move (more distance covered in less time), then the MACD will show divergence for much of the time the price is slowly (relative to the prior sharp move) marching higher.